Redpanda in Kubernetes

 Multi-tenant Kubernetes clusters

 Supported.
-Helm allows you to deploy multiple independent Redpanda clusters by defining different Helm release names.
+Helm allows deployment of multiple independent Redpanda clusters by defining different Helm release names.

 Supported.
-The Redpanda Operator enables a more declarative approach for managing multi-tenant clusters using the RedpandaList custom resource.
+The Redpanda Operator provides a declarative approach for managing multi-tenant clusters using the RedpandaList custom resource.

 Dependency and configuration management

-If you are already using the Redpanda Helm chart and want to migrate to the latest Redpanda Operator to manage your deployment, see Migrate from the Redpanda Helm chart.
+If you are already using the Redpanda Helm chart and want to migrate to the latest Redpanda Operator for better lifecycle management, see Migrate from the Redpanda Helm chart.

 Helm